 2x TSA-approved combination luggage locks – Must-haves for storing valuables in hostel lockers.
 And while I don’t expect to ever check my bag, one never knows, and these have the ability to notify me if they’re unlocked and re-locked by baggage handlers.
 I have somewhat mixed feelings about how they’re designed though.
 Four times I’ve had the locks magically change their combination while open, due to the way they can be reset.
 It’s been a pain to run through 1000 numbers, one by one, to figure out the new combo.
 But I still think this is better than potentially losing a key.
 (Amazon)

-1 small Bluetooth speaker – Playing music livens up any room I’m staying in, and is nice for sharing music.
+1 small Bluetooth speaker – Playing music livens up any room I’m staying in, and is nice for sharing music and distracting me while I pack.
 The speaker adds weight, but when I want it, I’m glad to have it.

 Microfiber cleaning cloth – Laptop screens, phones, and glasses get dirty!
 (Amazon)